PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 ## OmniSafe Benchmark

 ### Classic Reinforcement Learning Algorithms

-In an effort to ascertain the credibility of OmniSafe ’s algorithmic implementation, a com-parative assessment was conducted, juxtaposing the performance of classical reinforcement learning algorithms.
+To ascertain the credibility of OmniSafe ’s algorithmic implementation, a comparative assessment was conducted, juxtaposing the performance of classical reinforcement learning algorithms.
 Such as Policy Gradient, Natural Policy Gradient, TRPO and PPO.
 The performance table is provided in <a href="#compare_on_policy">Table 1</a>. with well-established open-source implementations, specifically [Tianshou](https://github.com/thu-ml/tianshou) and [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3).

 <table id="compare_on_policy">